tree-sitter/tree-sitter-typescript/README.md

 require("tree-sitter-typescript").tsx; // TSX grammar
 ```

-For Javascript files with [flow] type annotations you can use the the `tsx` parser.
+For Javascript files with [flow] type annotations you can use the `tsx` parser.

 [tree-sitter]: https://github.com/tree-sitter/tree-sitter
 [flow]: https://flow.org/en/